SahidH/BitsoClient/README.md

 # BitsoClient

-## Easy to use client integration with bitso.com
+Easy to use client integration with bitso.com

-Usage:
+How to use:

 ```
 const BitsoClient = require('bitso-client');